madfam-io/plinto/docs/guides/MARKETING_DESIGN.md

 - [ ] Performance optimization
 - [ ] SEO implementation

-This design creates a marketing entry-point that clearly communicates Plinto's technical superiority while maintaining a smooth path to conversion for both developers and decision-makers.
+This design creates a marketing entry-point that clearly communicates Janua's technical superiority while maintaining a smooth path to conversion for both developers and decision-makers.